n4n0GH/0xchan-frontend/README.md

 ## TODO
 - [ ] Modify new thread input to also function as reply input
-- [ ] Add "force anonymous" setting -> will render all names as "Anonymous"
 - [ ] Re-Scrape content deep to get full threads and be able to simulate the JSON parsing properly in it's entirety before Sergey eats all the big macs
 - [ ] Create pagination for board view
 - [ ] Create catalog view for each board